carloviloria/carloviloria.github.io/essays/my-life-in-code.md

   out why game developers use x or y into building their fantasy world.

   In the future, the skills and experiences I hope to develop in the future is to learn about the process of developing these games, and the languages that are most commonly used as well.
-  There are a myriad of skills that I want to develop and as each semester goes by, my goal is to master those skills to become a well rounded developer.
+  There are a myriad of skills that I want to develop and as each semester goes by, my goal is to master those skills to become a well-rounded developer.
 My biggest inspiration that I like to draw on from time to time is RIOT games who developed League of Legends, Valorant, and Teamfight tactics, all games that I love playing.
 I've been challenging myself to think of what algorithms they use to develop the mechanics in their games in hopes that I would be able to do that myself.
 Before I graduate, I hope that I have the languages and skillsets needed to live my dreams.